-E. How individuals with the most significant disabilities are selected for services before all other individuals with disabilities; and
+E. How individuals with the most significant disabilities are selected for services before all other individuals with disabilities; and n.
+Goals and Plans for Distribution of title VI Funds.

 2. If the designated State unit has elected to serve eligible individuals, regardless of any established order of selection, who require specific services or equipment to maintain employment.